Refreshes the layout of the current comp (Win+Mac: Shift+Z, Win+Mac [German]: Shift+Y, Win+Mac [French]: Shift+W).

 Additionally, there are even more layer types that will be automatically trimmed to another set of layers, so in total these are your total trimming functions:

 - 2.Group Matte Layers to their group header

 - 3.Group Adjustment Layers to their group header

-- 6.Adjustment layers which are matted to clones (when track matte directly above)
+- 7.Adjustment layers that are matted to clones (when track matte directly above)

-You can disable any of these options by going to Settings > Trimming.
+You can disable or enable any of these options by going to Settings > Trimming.